 Others claim they do it to impress their bosses in hope of a pay rise, and some reckon nobody else is able to do their job while they’re away.
 Schedule clashes can also contribute, when multiple people want the same day off.

 It's kind of all the rage at present, it's the headline grabbing benefit that's not all it seems.
 While unlimited holiday entitlement seems like a fantastic benefit, unfortunately, company culture tends to subtly discourage the use of it.
 And if there’s no annual leave allowance at the end of the year, there’s no incentive for bosses to insist on employee holidays.
-However, a workforce that never goes on leave is more likely to get stressed, burnt out and ill, so taking time off is worth promoting.
+However, a workforce that never goes on annual leave is more likely to get stressed, burnt out and ill, so taking time off is worth promoting.

 What to do if employees don’t take annual leave

-If unused annual leave is a problem, and staff are stacking up their allowance 'til the last part of the year, you’ll want to intervene.
+If people don't take their annual leave then you've got a problem brewing.
+Your team are stacking up their allowance 'til the last part of the year, you’re going to want to intervene before it really hurts.
 Here are a few tactics that might help.

 - Avoid clashes - not easy when two people want the same day off.
-But it can be mitigated and managed with more flexible working times and a good staff leave planner.
+But it can be mitigated and managed with more flexible working times and good annual leave software.

 - Encourage people to take leave - try to develop a culture that values rest just as much as the grind.